ssantiacevedo/proyecto-grado/README.md

 ![Alt text](/frontend/src/assets/generated_context.png?raw=true "Generated Context")

+It should be noted that the RDF graph shown on the screen, due to limitations in the Owlready2 library, not all the data properties are shown.
+This is because the library recognizes only some types of Data Property ranges.
+However, the generated .owl file does contain them.

 As previously mentioned, the context generated in the form of an ontology can be downloaded by selecting the `Dowlnload` button.